-As a dog owner, we know you've grown accustom to a certain lifestyle; being greeted with the utmost enthusiasm as you enter the front door is no longer an option, a second shadow now follows you around wagging tail in tow, and you've developed your own personal foot warmer at the end of the bed each night.
+As a dog owner, we know you've grown accustom to a certain lifestyle; being greeted with the utmost enthusiasm as you walk through the door is no longer an option, a second shadow now follows you around, wagging tail in tow, and you've developed your own personal foot warmer at the end of the bed each night.

-400 miles of coastline provides picturesque pathways and winding walks to get your exercise in, and even let your pup work off a little pent up energy.
-From Fort Adams Bay Walk, offering unobstructed views of the setting sun in Jamestown, to the 3.5 miles Cliff Walk combining the natural beauty of the ocean with the architectural history of the Gilded Age, Newport is the perfect place to enjoy the fresh air.
+400 miles of coastline provide picturesque pathways and winding walks to get your exercise in, and even let your pup work off a little pent up energy.
+From Fort Adams Bay Walk offering unobstructed views of the setting sun in Jamestown, to the 3.5 miles Cliff Walk combining the natural beauty of the ocean with the architectural history of the Gilded Age, Newport is the perfect place to enjoy the fresh air.
 Sticks for fetching included.

 A scenic stroll along Newport's waterfront you and your dog are sure to enjoy.

-- Sakonnet Greenway Trail The Sakonnet Greenway Trail passes through recreational areas, active farmland, wetlands and forest.
+The Sakonnet Greenway Trail passes through recreational areas, active farmland, wetlands and forest.
 The path, spanning about 10 miles, begins at Glen Farm in Portsmouth and at Newport National Golf Club in Middletown and is the longest nature trail on Aquidneck Island.

 Weetamoo Woods is a 6.2 mile trail located near Tiverton.

 Run, walk or simply relax in the sand at a number of sprawling Newport beaches.
 Your dog will love the sun, the wide open space and if they're daring, a splash in the sea.

-- King Park Beach, Wellington Avenue, Newport
+Wellington Avenue, Newport

 Park Avenue & Point Road, Portsmouth

 Newport is home to some of the most beautiful state parks around.
 Whether by the sea or equipped with plenty of lush greenery, your dog is sure to love the open air.
 Warning: May cause tail wagging.

 Brenton Point State Park provides its visitors with one of the most commanding and spectacular views on the East Coast.
 The park is located at the point of land where Narragansett Bay meets the Atlantic, midway along renowned Ocean Drive.
 Visitors can enjoy picnicking, hiking, fishing, or just relaxing with the cool breezes and majestic views of the Atlantic Ocean.

 Fort Adams State Park offers an exceptional panoramic view of both Newport Harbor and the East Passage of Narragansett Bay.
 The park offers a wide range of activities including salt water bathing, fishing, boating, soccer, rugby, and picnicking.

 Fort Wetherill State Park, situated upon 100 foot high granite cliffs across the water from Fort Adams State Park, is a former coastal defense battery and training camp.
 Two or four legs, the area is perfect for exploring.

 A grassy space on Newport Harbor perfect for letting some energy out (Because we know they'll need to after the ride in.)

 Your dog will love setting paw aboard a harbor cruise with Gansett Cruises.
 More importantly, they'll love you for taking them.
 It's like the window rolled down x20.
 Bonus: You get to savor a cocktail and the relaxing view of Narragansett Bay.